codice/usng.js/README.md

 OTHER DEALINGS IN THE SOFTWARE.
 -->

-AMD compatible version of usngs.js with bug fixes, enhancements, and extensive unit tests.
+version of usngs.js with bug fixes, enhancements, and extensive unit tests.

 ```
 git clone git://github.com/codice/usng.js.git